 The only official national language of Argentina is Spanish, but English, Italian, German, and French are also spoken.
 A few immigrants and indigenous communities have retained their original languages.
 The most prevalent dialect is Rioplatense, whose speakers are primarily located in the basin of the Río de la Plata.

 The local currency is the Argentinean Peso.
-One USD is about 8.66 Argentinean Pesos (Feb 2015).
+1 USD is about 39,96 Argentinean Pesos .

 The north of the country is characterized by very hot, humid summers with mild drier winters, and is subject to periodic droughts.
 Central Argentina has hot summers with thunderstorms and cool winters.
 The southern regions have warm summers and cold winters with heavy snowfall, especially in mountainous zones.
 Higher elevations at all latitudes experience cooler conditions.
 The southern regions, particularly the far south, experience long periods of daylight from November to February, and extended nights from May to August.